 The Notify Primitive for cancelling subscription shall map to the OMA LWM2M Cancel Observation operation: this LWM2M Cancel Observation operation is sent from the LWM2M Server to the LWM2M client to end an observation relationship for Object Instance or Resource(s).
 LWM2M enabler provides two ways for the LWM2M Server to cancel observation:

-At any moment, in specifying in the LWM2M Cancel Observation operation, the Resource,; the Object or the Object Instance(s) for which the Observation has to be un-subscribed.
+At any moment, in specifying in the LWM2M Cancel Observation operation, the Resource, the Object or the Object Instance(s) for which the Observation has to be un-subscribed.
 In using the CoAP operation, the un-subscription will be performed on the resource, Object Instance or Object of the LWM2M Notify operation which triggered that response.

 6.4.5.3 Notify Primitive mapping for Notification